nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/02_Part_B_Explain.md

 ## How PostgreSQL Executes a Query Plan

 * **EXPLAIN shows the plan tree produced by the planner**: This tree represents the planner’s chosen execution strategy, including scan methods, join algorithms, and operation order, but not the actual execution results.
-* **Execution happens bottom-up**: The executor starts from the lowest-level nodes and progressively feeds their output upward, which is why understanding leaf nodes is critical.
+* **Execution happens bottom-up**: The executor begins with the lowest-level nodes (leaf nodes) that fetch actual rows from tables or indexes, then passes their output to parent nodes for operations like filtering, aggregation, or joining.
+For example, in a query joining table_a and table_b, the executor first reads rows from each table (leaf nodes), then the join node combines them, and finally the root node returns the result to the client.
+Understanding leaf nodes is critical because inefficient scans here can slow the entire execution tree.
 * **Leaf nodes fetch data**: These nodes (Seq Scan, Index Scan, Index Only Scan, Bitmap Scan) are responsible for physically retrieving rows from tables or indexes.
 * **Parent nodes perform operations (filter, join, aggregate)**: Parent nodes consume rows from child nodes and apply logical operations such as WHERE filtering, JOIN conditions, sorting, grouping, and aggregation.
 * **Root node returns results to the client**: The topmost node represents the final step where fully processed rows are returned to the client connection.